Reduce flooding

 Resident education for a lifetime of impact

-By bringing Adopt-a-Drain to their city, partners activate a team of local volunteers that adopt and monitor storm drains in their neighborhood year round.
+By bringing Adopt-a-Drain to their community, partners activate a team of local volunteers that adopt and monitor storm drains in their neighborhood year round.
 By keeping them clear of debris and notifying city staff of maintenance issues, local residents work together with local governments to keep streets and neighborhoods clean and safe.
 Residents who sign up for the program receive instructions on how to separate and dispose of waste.

 Debris and waste disposal